julius-duru/heart-disease-prediction/readme.md

-Heart Disease Prediction Using Machine Learning Project Overview
+Heart Disease Prediction Using Machine Learning:  https://online-heart-disease-prediction.streamlit.app/ Project Overview

 Heart disease remains one of the leading causes of death worldwide.
 Early detection plays a crucial role in prevention and effective treatment.